crossplane/docs/content/v1.11/getting-started/introduction.md

 The following sections describe the functions of some of these CRDs.

 ## Providers
-A Crossplane _Provider_ is a second set of CRDs that define how Crossplane connects to a non-Kubernetes service.
+A Crossplane _Provider_ creates a second set of CRDs that define how Crossplane connects to a non-Kubernetes service.
 Each external service relies on its own Provider.
 For example, [AWS](https://marketplace.upbound.io/providers/upbound/provider-aws),